-- 2.2 A Written Ministerial Statement was issued by the Secretary of State for Communities and Local Government on 18 June 2015, regarding wind turbine development.
-The statement required that local planning authorities should only grant planning permission for wind energy development proposals if the development site is in an area identified as suitable for wind energy development, as identified in a Local or Neighbourhood Plan.
-This statement was then transposed into national policy. - 2.3 National planning policy specifically relating to renewable and low carbon energy is set out in paragraphs 151 to 154 of the National Planning Policy Framework (NPPF) (2018).
-The NPPF states that plans should: - Have a positive strategy to promote energy from renewable and low carbon sources that maximises the potential for suitable development, while ensuring that adverse impacts are addressed satisfactorily (including cumulative landscape and visual impacts); - Consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure their development; and, - Support community-led initiatives for renewable and low carbon energy, including developments outside such areas being taken forward through neighbourhood planning. - 2.4 The NPPF (paragraph 154) further sets out the approach to determining planning applications for renewable and low carbon development, citing that local planning authorities should: - Not require applicants to demonstrate the overall need for renewable or low carbon energy and recognise that even small-scale projects provide a valuable contribution to cutting greenhouse gas emissions; and - Approve the application if its impacts are (or can be made) acceptable.
-Once suitable areas for renewable and low carbon energy have been identified in plans, local planning authorities should expect subsequent applications for commercial scale projects outside these areas to demonstrate that the proposed location meets the criteria used in identifying suitable areas. - 2.5 However, the NPPF makes clear at footnote 49, that there are exceptions to approvals.
-These include: - applications for the repowering of existing wind turbines; - a proposed wind energy development involving one or more turbines should not be considered acceptable unless it is in an area identified as suitable for wind energy development in the development plan; and
+- 2.2 Previous iterations of the NPPF required that local planning authorities should only grant planning permission for wind energy development proposals if the development site is in an area identified as suitable for wind energy development, as identified in a Local or Neighbourhood Plan. - 2.3 A Policy Statement on Onshore Wind on 8th July 2024 set out the Government's commitment to doubling onshore wind energy by 2030 and removed the policy tests requiring wind energy development to be in an area identified as suitable in a development plan. - 2.4 National planning policy specifically relating to renewable and low carbon energy is set out in paragraphs 165 to 169 of the National Planning Policy Framework (NPPF) (2024).
+The NPPF states that plans should: - Have a positive strategy to promote energy from renewable and low carbon sources that maximises the potential for suitable development, while ensuring that adverse impacts are addressed satisfactorily (including cumulative landscape and visual impacts); - Consider identifying suitable areas for renewable and low carbon energy sources, and supporting infrastructure, where this would help secure their development; and, - Support community-led initiatives for renewable and low carbon energy, including developments outside such areas being taken forward through neighbourhood planning. - 2.5 The NPPF (paragraph 168) further sets out the approach to determining planning applications for renewable and low carbon development, citing that local planning authorities should: - Not require applicants to demonstrate the overall need for renewable or low carbon energy and recognise that even small-scale projects provide a valuable contribution to cutting greenhouse gas emissions; and

+Para 169 Once suitable areas for renewable and low carbon energy have been identified in plans, local planning authorities should expect subsequent applications for commercial scale projects outside these areas to demonstrate that the proposed location meets the criteria used in identifying suitable areas.

-- following consultation, it can be demonstrated that the planning impacts identified by the affected local community have been fully addressed and the proposal has their backing. - applications for the repowering of existing wind turbines; - a proposed wind energy development involving one or more turbines should not be considered acceptable unless it is in an area identified as suitable for wind energy development in the development plan; and - Following consultation, it can be demonstrated that the planning impacts identified by the affected local community have been fully addressed and the proposal has their backing. - 2.6 The NPPF makes explicit reference to the approach local planning authorities should take through their plans with regard to potential wind energy development.
-Paragraph 148 of the NPPF states that the planning system should "support the transition to a low carbon future in a changing climate...it should help to: shape places in ways that contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; encourage the reuse of existing resources, including the conversion of existing buildings; and support renewable and low carbon energy and associated infrastructure."
+2.6 The NPPF makes explicit reference to the approach local planning authorities should take through their plans with regard to potential wind energy development.
+Paragraph 161 of the NPPF states that the planning system should "support the transition to a low carbon future in a changing climate...it should help to: shape places in ways that contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; encourage the reuse of existing resources, including the conversion of existing buildings; and support renewable and low carbon energy and associated infrastructure."